Anneardysa/dota-2-updater/README.md

 Steam Network (PICS) → SteamMonitor → UpdateProcessor → DiscordNotifier → Discord Channel
 ```

-1. **SteamMonitor** connects to Steam anonymously, enables PICS cache, and listens for `appUpdate` / `changelist` events
+1. **SteamMonitor** connects to Steam, enables PICS cache, and listens for `appUpdate` / `changelist` events
-2. **UpdateProcessor** filters for Dota 2, extracts changelist number, build ID, depots/branches, and deduplicates by changenumber
+2. **UpdateProcessor** filters for Dota 2, extracts changelist number and build ID, deduplicates by changenumber
-3. **DiscordNotifier** builds a rich embed and sends it to your Discord webhook
+3. **DiscordNotifier** builds a clean embed with changelist, build ID, and patch notes link, then sends it to your Discord webhook
 4. **State persistence** saves the last changenumber to `state.json` to avoid duplicate notifications on restart

 ## Setup